SAP C/4HANA Extensibility 101: SAP Cloud Platform Extension Factory, Kyma, Price and Support

 The second group covers the Runtimes and the Infrastructure.
 As mentioned already, the Kubernetes runtime is supported in a Bring Your Own License (BYOL) model.

-This means that customers and partners need to have a license for Google Cloud Platform (in other words – having a direct contractual agreement with them without SAP involvement).
+This means that customers and partners need to have a license for Google Cloud Platform or Azure (in other words – having a direct contractual agreement with them without SAP involvement).
 Therefore, customers and partners are directly paying to the cloud providers for the Kubernetes compute and hence receive support for it as per their direct contract agreements.

-If you do not already have a license from any of the cloud provides – check this blog post about the Google Cloud Platform campaign for a free starter package for the SAP C/4HANA customers.
+If you do not already have a license from any of the cloud providers – check this blog post about the Google Cloud Platform campaign for a free starter package for the SAP C/4HANA customers.

 On top of the Kubernetes, you have the open-source project Kyma installed, which of course is free of charge.
 The support for it is provided via the open-source Kyma community channels (GitHub and Slack).